astg606/ai_foundation_earth_science/README.md

 These observations cover all the major disciplines within Earth science — land, atmosphere, ocean, cryosphere, and human dimensions (Ramachandran 2023).
+The data, largely unlabeled and vast in volume, can offer novel insights into our planet’s systems.

 The data is used in forecasting models of the Earth system to make them more accurate and reliable.